Marie Tedesco

 Arnold, a Milwaukee, Wis., native, graduated from the University of Wisconsin-Madison with a Bachelor of Science degree in family and consumer journalism.

-Vice Chair, AWM: Chief Marketing Officer, MHz Choice and Topic Streaming
+Vice Chair, AWM: Chief Marketing Officer, Kino Lorber Media Group

 Bloom relishes challenges, embraces change and is driven by results.
 Monica has created effective marketing campaigns, innovative products and impactful partnerships in a number of leadership positions in her career.
 With over 20 years working in entertainment and content, Monica has worked with some of the most iconic brands.
-Monica built Bono’s (RED) brand into one of the most valuable CSR brands in the world, developing programs that effectively targeted the hard-to-reach youth demographic through brand experiences both in situ and virtually.
+Monica built Bono’s (RED) brand into one of the most valuable CSR brands in the world, developing programs that effectively targeted the hard-to-reach youth demographic through brand experiences both in real life and virtually.
 During her time at (RED), over $185 million was generated for AIDS programs in Africa.
 Monica was the chief architect of the rebranding of SundanceTV that impacted the entire organization both in articulation and behavior and ushered in a new era of programming.
 In the 3+ years she was at SundanceTV, her marketing leadership resulted in an increased average viewership of more than 50% across all programming with an impressive viewership increase in original programming by 500%.
-While at Getty Images, Bloom launched their first global integrated campaign across platforms (paid, earned, owned); increased direct search volume by 30%+ in the first six months; increased total subscription revenue by 18% YoY and website traffic by 32%.
+While at Getty Images, Bloom launched their first global integrated multi-platform campaign (paid, earned, owned); increased direct search volume by 30%+ in the first six months; increased total subscription revenue by 18% YoY and website traffic by 32%.
 She was also responsible for multiple high-profile events and partnerships showcased at Cannes Lions, The Future of Storytelling and UNGA week.
+In her role as SVP, General Manager of startup streaming service, Tribeca Shortlist, a joint venture of Lionsgate Entertainment and Tribeca Enterprises, she was responsible for the repositioning of the brand and implementing aggressive growth strategies, more than doubling the subscriber base in less than a year.

-Monica has been a featured speaker at numerous conferences around the world, is the former President of the Women in Cable Telecommunications New York, a 2012 Fellow of the Betsy Magness Leadership Institute and is a founding member of the San Francisco chapter of Chief.
-She serves on the advisory board of Magnet Media Films and lifestyle brand, Mocktail Nation.
-Monica is an executive board member of homelessness non-profit, Shood based in Richmond, VA.
+Monica has been a featured speaker at numerous conferences around the world, is on the Executive Board of Alliance for Women in Media, is the former President of the Women in Cable Telecommunications New York, a 2012 Fellow of the Betsy Magness Leadership Institute, a 2017 Women in Power Fellow and is a founding member of the San Francisco chapter of Chief.
+She serves on the advisory boards of Magnet Media Films, Miami Book Fair and Parlay House.
+Monica is an executive board member of the non-profit, Shood, based in Richmond, VA.
 She began her career in advertising working for top agencies including Ogilvy, The Martin Agency and the Omnicom Group.
 Bloom is a proud alumna of Clemson University.
-She lives in San Francisco with her husband Tim and is a verified Peloton addict.
+She currently lives in Miami with her husband Tim and their two rescue pups, Cannoli and Jackson, where they enjoy the art, food and culture of their new home.

 Immediate Past Chair, AWM; Chief Communications Officer, Hallmark Media